aboutjax/Framer-Feedback/README.md

     text: 'This is a feedback with a dismissable button.'
 ```

 Since this module extends `TextLayer`, it inherits all the goodness that comes with it.
-[Full Doc](https://framer.com/docs/#text.textlayer)
+[Documentation here.](https://framer.com/docs/#text.textlayer)

-To make an inverted Feedback:
+So as an example, this is how to invert the style of the feedback component (white background / dark text)

 ```coffee
 button.onClick ->